MDEI Info Sessions

 Can the project(s) be a real world/commercial project designed by the student(s) or are the topics all predefined by the syllabus?

 The topics will not be predefined by the syllabus.
 Projects will be designed by the course instructor in conjunction with the students and industry coaches.
-Some of our partner companies are OpenText, Desire2Learn, Quarry Integrated Communications, and Christie Digital Inc.
+Some of our partner companies are OpenText, Desire2Learn, Google and Christie Digital Inc.

 How large are the project teams and how are they formed/selected?